-5.1.1 General Design Considerations
+- 5.1.1 General Design Considerations - (a) A simple mass with a simple sheltering roof.

-- (a) A simple mass with a simple sheltering roof - Most of the original housing forms in Vancouver had substantially pitched roofs with eave lines that descended far enough to fully or partially envelop the top floor.
-Bringing the eaves closer to grade and expressing the form of the roof within the upper level inhabited space emphasizes the main level of the house and reduces the apparent mass of the building as viewed from the street. - (i) The main roof should be pitched. - (ii) Building forms should begin as a simple mass, with a clear, simple, visible and dominant roof.
+Most of the original housing forms in Vancouver had substantially pitched roofs with eave lines that descended far enough to fully or partially envelop the top floor.
+Bringing the eaves closer to grade and expressing the form of the roof within the upper level inhabited space emphasizes the main level of the house and reduces the apparent mass of the building as viewed from the street.

+- (i) The main roof should be pitched. - (ii) Building forms should begin as a simple mass, with a clear, simple, visible and dominant roof.
 The integrity and simplicity of the main building forms should be readable from the street and from the lane.
-Roof forms should generally not be 'busy' composite roof forms, except that roofs for townhouses in a courtyard configuration may necessarily be more complicated in basic form than that of house form developments - (iii) Townhouse developments will be required in part to have a pitched roof expression.
-Areas of flat roof, roof terrace, or low pitched roof are acceptable in the central section of a site and facing the courtyard, however, a pitched roof expression will be required along the edges of the site and along the lane to reduce apparent building height and massing. - (iv) Main roof forms can be, but are not limited to, the following: - end-gable (gable facing the street, ridge running lengthwise on the lot) or - cross-gable (slope facing the street, ridge running across the lot), hipped, or - double or transverse-gable

-- (v) Secondary roof forms and dormers should be clearly subordinate to the main form in size and number.
-Dormers should generally be setback from the buildings edge to assist in maintaining the integrity and dominance of the main roof. - (vi) When older 'non-character' buildings are being renovated, changes to the main roof line or to the basic building form will not be expected. - (vii) The upper floor of new development should be substantially contained within a steeply pitched roof.
-For further information and exceptions see Section 5.1.2.
-On townhouse in a courtyard configuration developments, this principle will apply mainly to those portions of building adjacent to neighbouring properties and along the lane.
+Roof forms should generally not be 'busy' composite roof forms. - (iii) Main roof forms can be, but are not limited to, the following: - end-gable (gable facing the street, ridge running lengthwise on the lot) or - cross-gable (slope facing the street, ridge running across the lot), hipped, or - double or transverse-gable - (iv) Secondary roof forms and dormers should be clearly subordinate to the main form in size and number.
+Dormers should generally be setback from the buildings edge to assist in maintaining the integrity and dominance of the main roof. - (v) When older 'non-character' buildings are being renovated, changes to the main roof line or to the basic building form will not be expected. - (vi) The upper floor of new development should be substantially contained within a steeply pitched roof.
+For further information and exceptions, see Section 5.1.2.